 Jacksonville’s online degree programs stand out for their balance of affordability and quality, with in-state tuition averaging $12,585—well below the national median of $15,200 for fully online programs.
 Completion times also compare favorably: while the national average to earn a bachelor’s degree online is roughly 4.5 years, many Jacksonville institutions like the University of North Florida and Florida State College at Jacksonville offer accelerated tracks that can reduce this to as little as 3.5 years.
 In terms of student support and outcomes, Jacksonville’s online programs feature a 90% course completion rate, outpacing the national average of 82%.
 This is due in part to robust virtual advising, comprehensive technical assistance, and the widespread adoption of Open Educational Resources, which have collectively saved local students millions in textbook costs.
 For a deeper look at low-cost options in other regions, check our Cheapest Online Colleges Programs Ranking in Mequon, WI, which highlights similarly competitive tuition rates and flexible pathways that may inform your decision-making process.

-What is the average cost of an online degree in Jacksonville, FL?
+What is the average cost of Online general degree in Jacksonville?

 Available Specializations: Expanding Your Career Horizons